- The Difference Between Data Centres and Colocation Facilities

 Data centres generally feature redundant or backup power supplies, environmental controls (like air conditioning) and security devices.
 They are classified by tiers ranging from I to IV.

 When comparing colocation vs data centres, you’ll see that colocation is a service delivered by a data centre.
-This allows a business’ owned hardware to be deployed from the facility, taking advantage of faster cloud connections and high availability and redundancy.
+This allows business-owned hardware to be deployed from the facility, taking advantage of faster cloud connections and high availability and redundancy.
 Read more about how colocation works and its benefits in our complete guide.

 Meeting sustainability obligations is one challenge, but proving action and results is another.